getdirty75/asymetrics/src/articles/label-story-3-wahever-records.md

 The **Afridada** project is a non profit organisation promoting Lobi culture in association with the **ACPL** (association culturelle du pays Lobi), it is a noble cause, and an honour for us to be helping.

-<iframe width="100%" height="380" src="https://www.youtube-nocookie.com/embed/L-zwQIm9lcI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="380" src="https://www.youtube-nocookie.com/embed/L-zwQIm9lcI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>

 <br>